ignastraskevicius-projects/safety-margin-tracker/README.md

 #### Usage

 * root resource will be available at http://localhost:8080
-* mediatype required to talk to this service is 'application/vnd.stockinvesting.quotes-v1.hal+json'
+* mediatype required to talk to the service is 'application/vnd.stockinvesting.quotes-v1.hal+json'
+* service usage is indicated primarily via HTTP status codes and subsequently via error messages

 #### Deploy (dev-env)